Kinloch, Missouri: Public safety

 Since October 1, 2018 the City of Kinloch is patrolled by the St. Louis County Police Department, replacing the Kinloch Police Department.
 In 2016, local media reported that Kinloch used donated police cars that it did not register or insure, and operated without paying into the state's workers' compensation fund, making officers injured on the job were responsible for their own medical bills.

-The City of Kinloch fire protection services are provided by the Kinloch Fire Protection District.
-The Ferguson Fire Department, fills in for and supports the Kinloch Fire Protection District when the fire district pumper is unavailable.
+The City of Kinloch has been served by the Kinloch Fire Protection District since April 1944.
+The Kinloch Fire Protection District is a single-house combination fire service, with one Pumper and a Pumper-Tanker.
+Prior to 2021 the District was served only by their now Pumper-Tanker, when the District's Pumper was unavailable they were covered by the neighboring Ferguson Fire Department.
+In mid-May 2021, the Kinloch Fire Protection District welcomed its new Rescue Pumper "Roy" into service.